cppccosmo/gadget-4-cppc/documentation/04_config-options.md

 **N_TAU**

-This option selects the number of momenta (flows) or the multi fluid calculation.
+This option sets the number of HDM flows, historically defined as N_tau, used for the MFLR and hybrid runs.

 -------